 Key members of staff

-The key members of staff you will have contact with are: your Personal Tutor, your Module Lecturers, your Assistant Dean of School and the Dean of School.
+The key members of staff you will have contact with are your Personal or Student Engagement Tutor, your Module Leads and lecturers, your Senior Lecturers, your Vice and Executive Dean of School, and their Deputies.

-On this page you will also find some details of other support that you may need during your time at UCB, such as The Student Services Unit and hired@UCB, which is the Careers and Employability Suite.
+On this page, you will also find some details of other support that you may need during your time at University College Birmingham, such as Student Services and HIRED, which is the Careers and Employability support.

 You should keep in contact with your Personal Tutor at all times throughout your course.
 Your Personal Tutor will give help and advice on any matters which may affect your work and progression, together with any initial personal advice.

-On your timetable there is a tutorial hour where your Personal Tutor will be available.
-This is the time when you should see your Personal Tutor to discuss your academic progress, or any other general concerns that you may have.
+On your timetable, there is a tutorial hour where your Personal Tutor will be available for one-to-one meetings.
+This is the time when you should see your Personal Tutor to discuss your academic progress or any other general concerns that you may have.

 Module Lecturers

-If you have a problem relating to your course, which you have not been able to resolve satisfactorily with your Year Manager or Assistant Dean of School, you should discuss it with your Dean of School.
+The Executive Dean oversees the School and its strategic direction.
+They have overall responsibility for a broad range of Higher Education courses and provide strategic leadership to the School's senior management team.
+If you have a problem relating to your course, which you have not been able to resolve satisfactorily with your Year Manager or Deputy Dean of School, you should discuss it with your Executive Dean of School.

 Student Services